themebeez/orchid-store/readme.txt

 == Changelog ==

-== 1.2.5 - Jan 20, 2021 ==
+== 1.2.5 - Jan 23, 2021 ==

 - Added: Option to hide products out of stock for products widget
-- Added: Option to set image as background for banner widget
+- Added: Option to avoid out of stock products in the query.
+- Fix: Off-canvas menu not scrollable on tablet devices
 - Fix: Minor Issues

 == 1.2.4 - Jan 7, 2021 ==